Up on the Sun: Reception and legacy

 The band toured in support of the album throughout most of 1985, after which they followed up with a six-track EP titled Out My Way in 1986.

 Suzanne McElfresh gave the 1999 rerelease a positive review, calling it "more fully realized" than Meat Puppets II.
 Mark Deming at AllMusic gave the album 4.5 out of 5 stars and wrote: "The album has an air of carefree drift, but it doesn't meander, and the performances are remarkably tight, full of energy and purpose even when the songs are redolent of goofing off. ... the band rarely sounded as joyous or played with the same fire and accuracy as they demonstrated here, and it's arguably their most purely pleasurable work", though he considered "it lacks a song as memorable as 'Lake of Fire'".

+The album was ranked No. 72 on Pitchfork's "Best Albums of the 1980s".

 Birdsong Brewing named a beer "Up on the Sun Saison" after the Meat Puppets song.
 The Meat Puppets performed Up on the Sun in its entirety at the All Tomorrow's Parties festival that they curated in May 2011.